===========================================================================

 There is an online smxi manual that might answer any further questions you have.

-Smxi is a feature rich, powerful script, and has the following primary features and options:
+Smxi is a feature rich, powerful tool, and has the following primary features and options:

 - System Upgrades (dist-upgrade / upgrade)